BashGui/easybashgui/docs/README.md

 bash ~/Devel/easybashgui/newprogram
 ```

 That's it !!!!!
-Easyle!
-But what if you wants all build-in!?
-Without install?,
+Easy!
+But what if you wants all built-in!?
+Without install?
 of course you can!
 Check next section:

 #### Quick developer usage